Freetown: Sports

 Like the rest of Sierra Leone, football is the most popular sport in Freetown.
 The Sierra Leone national football team, popularly known as the Leone Stars plays all their home games at Freetown's National Stadium, the largest stadium in Sierra Leone.

-Eight of the fifteen clubs in the Sierra Leone National Premier League are from Freetown, including two of Sierra Leone's biggest and most successful football clubs, East End Lions, and Mighty Blackpool.
+Eight of the fifteen clubs in the Sierra Leone National Premier League are from Freetown, including two of Sierra Leone's biggest and most successful football clubs, East End Lions and Mighty Blackpool.
 A match between these two teams is the biggest domestic-football clash in Sierra Leone.
-A notable Sierra Leonian footballer is Kei Kamara, who plays for the Colorado Rapids of Major League Soccer.
+A notable Sierra Leonian footballer is Kei Kamara, who plays for Los Angeles FC of Major League Soccer.

 Twin towns/sister cities

 Freetown is officially twinned with five cities: